margahedo/w3-project_SQL_Videoclub/README.md

 ## Clean it all up!

-- Examine the data and try to understand what the fields mean before building the database.
-- Break the project down into different steps - use the topics covered in the lessons to form a check list, add anything else you can think of that may be wrong with your data set, and then work through the check list.
-- Use the tools in your tool kit - your knowledge of Python, data structures, Pandas, and data wrangling.
+Using the tools: Python, data structures, Pandas, and data wrangling.

-  Work through the lessons in class & ask questions when you need to!
-Think about adding relevant code to your project each night, instead of, you know... procrastinating.
-- Commit early, commit often, don’t be afraid of doing something incorrectly because you can always roll back to a previous version.
-- Consult documentation and resources provided to better understand the tools you are using and how to accomplish what you want.
+Consulting always documentation and resources provided to better understand the tools we are using and how to accomplish what we want.

-## How to deliver the project

-1. Create a new repo with the name `sql-data-base-building` on your github account.
-   - Create a `README.md` file on repo root with project documentation.
-Make sure to include as much useful information as possible.
-Someone that finds the README.md should be able to fully get a gist of the project without browsing your files.
-   - Include a `.gitignore`
-   - At least 1 jupyter notebook is required
-   - Include the necessary code files to create and feed the database.
-   - Including your functions in a `src.py` is mandatory.

-2. Open an `Issue` on this repo and paste your own repo's link.

 ## Links & Resources

 - <https://numpy.org/doc/1.18/>
 - <https://pandas.pydata.org/>